tecton-ai/benchmark-selfserve/README.md

 ./gen_requests.py <url> <workspace>
 ```

-This populates the `requests` directory, each file representing a feature service's list of requests that will be sent by Vegeta.
+This populates the `requests` directory where each file represents a feature service's requests that will be sent by Vegeta.

 ### 3. Run Vegeta
 To load a feature service (default is the first one), run:
 ```
-./run_vegeta.py`
+./run_vegeta.py
 ```
 You can also specify the RPS, duration, timeout, and feature service name.